ammerscm68/Plant-Monitor-with-ESP8266/README.md

 Capacitive Soil Moisture Sensor V1.2 an A0 Pin from then D1 Mini <br>

 # Manual RGB-LED Indikator
+When the sensor is started for the first time, the "Captive Portal" is started and the LED lights up "BLUE" After entering the data, the sensor restarts and the RGB LED lights up as follows:

+1. Checking the RGB LED --- All three colors flash three times (Red/Blue/Green) <br>
+2. Establishing WiFi connection RGB LED blinks BLUE/GREEN <br>
+3. If the WLAN connection is successful and everything is loaded, the RGB LED lights up green --- otherwise RED <br>
+4. With each measurement, the RGB LED flashes Green once briefly. <br>

+Note: If the WLAN connection cannot be established for about 15 minutes, the "Captive Portal" will be started!

 # Software:
 A "captive portal" is created when the software is started for the first time.
 (Name = Plant-Monitor) <br>